sematext/sematext-agent-java/docs/metrics-yaml-format.md

     --SPM_MONITOR_CLICKHOUSE_DB_HOST_PORT 'localhost:8123'
 ```

-##Extracting tags from JMX ObjectName
+## Extracting tags from JMX ObjectName
 JMX object name consists of two parts, the domain and the key properties.
 For e.g. In case of JVM memory pool, JMX
 object name, each pool has its own JMX object name instance, where the key `name` refers to pool name.
 We have instances
 like `java.lang:type=MemoryPool,name=Code Cache`, `java.lang:type=MemoryPool,name=Metaspace`, etc. The pool name can be
 extracted as tag by specifying the `objectName` pattern as `java.lang:type=MemoryPool,name=${poolName}` and mapping `poolName`
-to tag in `tag` section of observation as shown below.
+placeholder to tag in `tag` definition of observation as shown below.
 ```yaml
 - name: jvmMemoryPool
     metricNamespace: jvm